ChenTanyi/freenom-renewal/README.md

-forked from ChenTanyi/freenom-renewal and add LineNotify OAT PUSH.
+forked from ChenTanyi/freenom-renewal and add LineNotify OTA PUSH.